thisismedium/md/docs/examples/fluid-bindings.rst

 (defined in R5RS_) and ``with-input-from-string`` /
 ``with-output-to-string`` (defined in `Gambit-C`_).
 These allow methods using "generic" :func:`read` and :func:`display` operations to have their input and output redirected by the caller.
-If the print-function is being used, a better implementation would be to override it instead of defining a :func:`display` function.
+If :obj:`__future__.print_function` is being used, a better implementation would be to override it instead of defining a :func:`display` function.

 .. _R5RS: http://www.schemers.org/Documents/Standards/R5RS/
 .. _`Gambit-C`: http://dynamo.iro.umontreal.ca/~gambit/wiki/index.php/Main_Page